Automate Larastan with GitHub Actions!

 uses:

-Specify the action to perform.
+Specifies the action to perform

-The action used here is a module called "actions/checkout".
+The action used here is a module called "actions/checkout"

 Also, since only the code of the first commit of the specified branch is retrieved when checking out, fetch-depth: 0 as additional information in the with: , the entire history of all branches is retrieved.